 While each of the five ARK actively managed ETFs focuses on a specific sector, there is considerable overlap among the funds.
 The financial services innovation fund is too new to include in the Strategy.
 I plan to review the basket annually and may adjust the criteria to permit phasing in of newer funds.
 The goal is to capture as much innovation and as little risk as possible.

-This is how my basket of innovation ETFs performed using an equal weighted Buy and Hold strategy:
+This is how my basket of three innovation ETFs performed using an equal weighted Buy and Hold strategy:

 Reducing The Bear Market Risk